zabir88/url-shortner/url-shortner-backend/README.md

 ## Post Data

-To create data to the api one can use the curl toolbox.
+To post data to the api one can use the curl toolbox.
 Follow the example below:

 ```
 $ curl -X POST -H "Content-Type: application/json" http://localhost:3000/api/v1/urls -d '{"url": {"original_url": "https://facebook.com"}}'